samfitgen/trgen/docs/Triathlete-Full_Distance_Triathlon-Mid_Volume.md

 > Run 10min up to Easy-Moderate, RPE6 to warm up, then run steadily, Moderate-
 > Hard, RPE8 for just 35 minutes this week before cooling down for 10 minutes at
-> an Easy, RPE 4pace for a total of 55 minutes of running
+> an Easy, RPE4 pace for a total of 55 minutes of running

 ### Thursday